bajra6/You-will-not-be-missed-regex/README.md

-# NL2Regex Transformer
+# If you like regex, you're a psycho.
+So how about a Transformer to help humankind with it?

-A from-scratch Transformer that converts English text prompts into regular expressions.
+A Transformer built from scratch that converts English text prompts into regular expressions.

 Trained on 10K natural language → regex pairs, achieves **95.9% exact match** and **99.9% valid regex rate**.
+A Synthetic dataset was used.

 ## Architecture